Rahul-IIT-B/SynaptiRL/README.md

-# Synaptic RL: Spiking Neural Networks & Reinforcement Learning (Weeks 1–2)
+# Synaptic RL: Spiking Neural Networks, Reinforcement Learning, and Meta-Learning (Weeks 1–5)

 ## Overview

-This repository documents my progress in understanding and implementing Spiking Neural Networks (SNNs) and Reinforcement Learning (RL), culminating in a biologically inspired integration of STDP (Spike-Timing Dependent Plasticity) with Q-learning.
-The work is organized by week and objective, with all code and notebooks included.
+This repository documents my progress in understanding and implementing Spiking Neural Networks (SNNs), Reinforcement Learning (RL), and Meta-Learning, culminating in biologically inspired integrations and advanced adaptation algorithms.
+All code and notebooks are included and organized by week and objective.

 ---